jundalisay/superbnetlify/content/en/research/hegel/spirit/part-a/section-2g.md

 ## Force

-One moment, then, appears as a universal medium, or as the subsistence of independent constituents, as the reality that has stepped aside.
+{{< s v='136' >}} One moment, then, appears as a universal medium, or as the subsistence of independent constituents, as the reality that has stepped aside.

 The independence of these constituent elements, however, is nothing else than this medium -- this universal is simply and entirely the plurality of such diverse universals.